Theodor Weissenberger: Flying the Messerschmitt Me 262

 On New Year's Day 1945, Weissenberger married his teenage-love Cilly Vogel in Langenselbold near Hanau.
 Best man at his wedding was his former JG 5 comrade and friend Walter Schuck.
 Schuck succeeded Waldmann as Staffelkapitän of the 3.
 Staffel following the latter's death in a flying accident on 18 March 1945.
 Weissenberger was promoted to Major on 1 January 1945 and replaced Steinhoff as Geschwaderkommodore of JG 7 "Nowotny" shortly after.
 Both Galland and Steinhoff, among others, were relieved of their commands in the aftermath of the Fighter Pilots' Revolt in early 1945.
+Consequently, command of I. Gruppe of JG 7 was passed to Major Erich Rudorffer on 14 January.

 Under his command, JG 7 "Nowotny" achieved some success before the end of World War II in Europe on 8 May 1945.
 On 18 March 1945, JG 7 "Nowotny" claimed 25 aerial victories over Berlin, among them three Boeing B-17 Flying Fortresses shot down by Weissenberger.
 On 4 April, the United States Army Air Forces (USAAF) Eighth Air Force dispatched 1,431 heavy bombers, escorted by 850 fighter aircraft, to northern Germany.
 The bombers targets included the harbor and residential areas of Kiel and Hamburg and five Luftwaffe airfields, including Parchim Airfield where III.
 Gruppe of JG 7 was based.
 Defending against this attack, Weissenberger shot down a B-17 bomber near Bremen, his last claim.
 Over all, he achieved eight confirmed victories, seven B-17 bombers and a P-51 fighter, while flying the Me 262.
 Weissenberger survived the war and was credited with a total of 208 aerial victories, including 33 over the Western Front, claimed in 375 combat missions.